Norman, Oklahoma: Sports

 OU takes the field at Oklahoma Memorial Stadium.

 The University of Oklahoma sponsors many collegiate sporting events in Norman.
 The school is well known for its football program, having won seven NCAA Division I National Football Championships.
 In addition, it has the best winning percentage of any Division I FBS team since the introduction of the AP Poll in 1936 and has played in four BCS National Championship Games since 1998.

 During football season, the Oklahoma Sooners football program contributes significantly to Norman's economy.
 During game day weekends, Norman sees an influx out of town traffic from all over the country with over 80,000 people routinely attending football games.
 Norman's local businesses, especially areas around campus and Campus Corner, benefit greatly from the game day traffic alone.
 The program ranks in the top 10 of ESPN's top college football money-makers with home games generating revenues at approximately $59 million and game day operating expenses at about $6.1 million.

 In 1951 and 1994 its baseball team won the NCAA national championship, and the women's softball team won the national championship in 2000, 2013, 2016, 2017, 2021, 2022, 2023, and 2024.
 The men's and women's gymnastics teams have won ten national championships since 2001.

-Other university men's sports include: basketball, cross country, golf, gymnastics, football, Ultimate Frisbee, tennis, track and field, and wrestling.
+Other university men's sports include: basketball, cross country, golf, gymnastics, football, tennis, track and field, and wrestling.
 The OU Sooners men's hockey team competes in the American College Hockey Association, at the "club" level, but has yet to apply for higher-level play.
-Due to the lack of a rink in Norman, the team plays at the Blazers Ice Centre in south Oklahoma City.
-Women's sports include: basketball, cross country, golf, gymnastics, football, Ultimate Frisbee, rowing, soccer, softball, tennis, track and field, and volleyball.
+Due to the lack of a rink in Norman, the team plays at Arctic Edge Ice Arena in Edmond.
+Women's sports include: basketball, cross country, golf, gymnastics, football, rowing, soccer, softball, tennis, track and field, and volleyball.

 The Golf Coaches Association of America (GCAA), a non-profit professional association of men's collegiate golf coaches, is located in Norman.